 Don’t let these people get to you.
 Focus on the music and your skills.
 It doesn’t matter if you have a budget entry-level controller or the flashiest set of gear.
 What truly matters is the music and your ability to craft amazing sets that get a dancefloor moving.
 Or at the very least put a smile on your face.

-Another excellent beginner controller is the Pioneer DDJ SB3.
+Another excellent beginner controller is the Pioneer DDJ REV1.
 This Serato controller features a layout and design that is targeted at new DJs that want to get into scratching.

 - Extensive performance pad options for more creativity.

 - A battle-style layout that mimics a turntable setup.

 - It has short pitch faders making beatmatching more challenging.

 If you want to stretch your budget the Numark Mixtrack Pro FX should be on your list.
 It still offers all the core features you need but at a much cheaper price.

 - Budget-priced alternative leaving you more money for speakers or headphones.

 - No jogwheel screens like the Mixtrack Platinum FX.

 The Mixtrack Platinum FX is an excellent offering from Numark.
 It manages to combine all the basic elements new DJs need while also offering screens.
 The very affordable price is great for DJs on a budget.

 Plus it gives new DJs a controller that can help them spend more time engaged with their gear and less time looking at a laptop.
 If you are looking to buy an entry-level controller the Numark Mixtrack Platinum FX is worth adding to your shortlist.